Assistance programs Eastland, McCulloch and Runnels County.

 This region and these three counties are lightly populated, so the number of places to turn to for help with bills, debts, and other financial matters is limited.
 There are several charities that provide free food or clothes as well as financial assistance for electric bills, rent and more.
 Find financial help near you in Eastland, McCulloch and Runnels County.

-The leading non-profit to call for help is the Central Texas Opportunities, Inc. They fight poverty across the region.
+The leading non-profit to call for help is the Cornerstone - Central Texas Opportunities, Inc. They fight poverty across the region.
 The organization was created as a non-profit corporation, and they over see several counties in the West Texas area, including Eastland, McCulloch and Runnels Texas.
 The agency administers numerous health and human services, as well as social programs, to low income clients.
 There are grants, job training, debt relief and more for the unemployed, and the working poor in the region.

 - The primary way the agency helps the struggling is through a program known as the Community Services Block Grant (CSBG).
 This can be thought of as a comprehensive, general financial assistance program as well as informational and counseling.

 - Comprehensive Energy Assistance Program (CEAP) is offered.
 People can receive help from it in one of four ways.

 - Head Start - A free program to help children develop.
 Families and individuals who also participate in Head Start will also receive access to nutritional information, social services, assistance with GED preparation or other educational needs, , dental and medical screens for the children, resource referral, parenting and social skills training, etc.

 - Housing and Rent Help - Some funds from the CSBG fund may be able to help prevent evictions and deal with housing issues.
 At the least learn about a number of local and national based rental assistance programs.
 Read more on rental programs.

-Call the Central Texas Opportunities, Inc. at (325) 625-4167 to get more information or apply for help.
+Call the Cornerstone (formerly Central Texas Opportunities, Inc.) at (325) 625-4167 to get more information or apply for help.